70+ Unique Things To Do in California

 Drive up into the mountains to find cave paintings by Chumash Native Americans along Painted Cave Road in Santa Barbara.
 The road up is narrow and windy, so ensure your car is reliable and has plenty of gas.

-There is not a parking lot or large area to park — there is just enough room for a couple of cars to pull over.
+There is no parking lot or large area to park — there is just enough room for a couple of cars to pull over.
 The cave paintings are protected by an iron gate, but you can easily see them!

 More Activities in Santa Barbara